Desk with Laptop, Calculator, Files and small model of house with epc colours

 If you review the Features table of your EPC, this distinction between the different descriptions of a cavity wall might give some insight to the dateband assigned to that building part.

-Does the description of your cavity wall match your expectation of the insulation status of your wall, and more importantly does the date range indicated above match the construction date of your property?
+Does the description of your cavity wall match your expectation of the insulation status of your wall, and more importantly does the corresponding date range indicated above match the construction date of your property?

 In the case where a newer dateband has been assigned, and an elevated EPC rating results, it can lead to disappointment when a new EPC is produced 10 years later with the correct dateband applied.

-You can reduce the chances of the wrong dateband being assigned on a new EPC by carrying out some research on your property and providing any evidence to youe energy assessor for the age of the building.
+You can reduce the chances of the wrong dateband being assigned on a new EPC by carrying out some research on your property and providing any evidence to your energy assessor for the age of the building.

 Other evidence could include copies of any Building Control completion letters for extensions of building works done etc. This would be particularly important for Rooms in Roof.

 In fact, the property was built in 1973 when cavity wall insulation was not fitted as standard, it was a second floor flat, and there was no visual or documentary evidence that any insulation was present.
-I had to declare the insulation status of the wall as 'As Built' and the EPC rating reduced as a result, somewhat reducing the effect of the energy improvements that the owner had made elsewhere in the property in the meantime.

-There is a position towards the top of Energy Performance Certificates where the internal floor area of the property is indicated.
-It's calculated by the software summing up the floor areas of all the separate building parts.
+The floor area is calculated by the assessment software summing up the floor areas of all the separate building parts.
 The value should reflect fairly accurately the real floor area of the property.

 I came across one property where the previous EPC indicated a floor area of 180m2, but after measurement onsite I could only account for 120m2.
 Clearly the rating of the previous EPC would have been affected in some way in the case of this discrepancy.